Vikash455/Soenen_Hole_Counting_and_Positioning_System_Implementation/README.md

 Image Stitching:

 Employs OpenCV’s stitching algorithms to merge multiple images into a single panoramic view.
 Provides a comprehensive view of the frame, allowing for better analysis of holes over larger areas and ensuring thorough inspection of the entire surface.
 PLC Integration:

-Connects to Siemens PLCs using the snap7 library, enabling real-time monitoring and control.
+Connects to Siemens PLCs using the snap7 library, enabling re al-time monitoring and control.
 Facilitates automated quality control by reading from and writing to the PLC, integrating the system with existing industrial automation setups.
 Real-Time Data Management: